 - 1. Cheating may result in a disciplinary action.
 If such behavior continues, the student may be suspended or expelled at the discretion of the Head of School. - 2.
-Cheating will result in reduced, or no, credit on the assignment as well as the requirement that the assignment be re-done. - 3.
-Exceptions may be granted when the teacher and/or the Dean determines that the student's actions were done unwittingly. - 4.
-Covenant teachers will provide age-appropriate training in avoiding plagiarism and proper citation.
+Cheating will result in no credit on the assignment. - 3.
+Exceptions may be granted when the teacher and/or the Dean determines that the student's actions were done unwittingly and for younger students (K-5th grades).
+Students may be required to redo the assignment for partial credit. - 4.
+Covenant teachers will provide age-appropriate training in proper citation and avoiding plagiarism.